ldm0/corda-docs/content/en/docs/corda-os/4.5/api-vault-query.md

 `QueryCriteriaUtils` for a complete specification of the DSL.
 {{< note >}}
 Custom contract schemas are automatically registered upon node startup for CorDapps.
-Please refer to [Persistence](api-persistence.md) for mechanisms of registering custom schemas for different testing purposes.{{< /note >}}
+Please refer to [API: Persistence](api-persistence.md) for mechanisms of registering custom schemas for different testing purposes.{{< /note >}}